adriaan-vd-graaf/genome_integration/docs/source/simulation_for_mr_link.md

                         Results are nonetheless saved after each simulation
 ```

-and you can simulated phenotypes using the default settings by running:
+and you can simulate phenotypes using the default settings by running:
 ```
 python3 simulate_phenotypes.py --bed_cohort_1 exposure_cohort --bed_cohort_2 outcome_cohort
 ```